Changissnz/selfinterest/README.md

 something acceptable on the one hand, also something that cannot be so easily challenged on the other.
-When the statement, "human beings are principled beings", is supposed to be taken as the truth, there is the expression still.
+When the statement, "human beings are principled beings", is supposed to be taken as the truth, there is the expression still to be made.
 For example, ponder on how economies of great scale in production are, in aspects closer to their source/s than to their products.
 The factory does not require a human being to contemplate on matters unrelated to their immediate spatiotemporal surroundings and the factory's regulatory guidelines for their employees.
 Time is critical, so sacrifices in independent thinking have to be made.
 This is an artificial axiom for some human beings, and recognized by other human beings as a principle by their interpreting of the statement as something firmly rooted for the correctness of achieving the objective, greater production.
-How would the human being that finds it in themself to be a worker for greater production and have obedience that signifies loyalty to their organization, think about themself if they perceived their self as an automatic agent?
+How would the human being, one that finds it in themself to be a worker for greater production and have obedience that signifies loyalty to their organization, think about themself if they perceived their self as an automatic agent?
 Surveying